sshkeda/beans-ai/README.md

 # beans-ai (alpha)

-If LLMs are getting so good at math and coding, why haven't they become chess grandmasters yet?
+Chess engines like Stockfish are the best in the world for playing chess, but unlike the best humans, engines are black boxes that can't explain their thinking process.

+But what if you could have AI with state-of-the-art chess capabilities, a transparent thinking process, and the ability to have conversations?

-Introducing [beans-0-1.5B](https://huggingface.co/sshkeda/beans-0-1.5B)—an AI trained to reason about chess.
+Introducing [beans-0-1.5B](https://huggingface.co/sshkeda/beans-0-1.5B)—an LLM trained to reason about chess.

 ## beans-0-1.5B